Republicans unite around a message — schools should reopen, and Democrats are to blame

 “If President Trump and his administration had done their jobs early on with this crisis, America’s schools would be open and they’d be open safely,” Biden said.
 “Mr. President, that’s your job.
 That’s what you should be focused on now.
 Getting our kids back to school safely.”

-Bur restoring five-day, in-person public school across the country, a Biden goal on the campaign trail, has emerged as one of the administration’s biggest challenges — a drama playing out across 13,506 school districts, during the largest mass vaccination campaign in American history.
+But restoring five-day, in-person public school across the country, a Biden goal on the campaign trail, has emerged as one of the administration’s biggest challenges — a drama playing out across 13,506 school districts, during the largest mass vaccination campaign in American history.
 And the White House has struggled to lay out a clear plan.

 Soon after he was elected, Biden promised that the “majority of our schools” would be open by the end of his first 100 days.
 But on Feb.
 9, Psaki said that opening “more than 50 percent” of schools for “at least one day a week” would fulfill Biden’s promise from December.